Library U

 Library U's Fall 2025 Humanities Spreaker Series, co- sponsored with Humanities Washington, the Bainbridge Book Festival, and the Bainbridge Public Library, begins September 28.
 Presentations take place in the Bainbridge Public Library community meeting room, with the exception of the October 11 Bainbridge Book Festival program.

-The Fate of the Free Press and Democracy in America
+The Free Press in Crisis

 A History of Movie Adaptations in 10 Films